aicoreml/PyMuPDF4LLM/flow.md

 - `extracted_content_EN.md`: English language content extraction example

 ## Development Notes
-- `ert_notes.txt`: Contains development notes with instructions for running the application
+- Development notes with instructions for running the application have been removed from version control for security

 ## Data Flow Diagram
 ```mermaid